hedgedoc/web-redirects/README.md

 Translation redirect
 ===

-CodiMD uses POEditor as a platform for translations.
-Since the url is not really human friendly, let's add a subdomain to automatically redirect to it.
+CodiMD has currently no webpage.
+So let's redirect people to our GitHub page.

 How to build
 ---